 Location: The Bottle Ship & the Biological Space Laboratories Research Center

 The aptly named Nightmare is infamous in its horror.
-Initially appearing like nothing more than a robotic military weapon used to fend off assailants with the ability to manipulate the on-board gravity, as Samus’ fight with it wears on, the true horror reveals itself.
+Initially appearing like nothing more than a robotic military weapon used to fend off assailants with the ability to manipulate the onboard gravity, as Samus’ fight with it wears on, the true horror reveals itself.
 After a steady stream of power beams to its facial area, Nightmare’s mask will literally slip, revealing a sagging, decaying monstrous face beneath.
 The longer the fight goes on the more distorted and twisted its face becomes.
-By the end of battle you almost feel sorry for Nightmare as it’s face resembles what would happen if you threw some ham into a burning wax factory.
+By the end of the battle, you almost feel sorry for Nightmare as its face resembles what would happen if you threw some ham into a burning wax factory.
 A truly bizarre creation that sticks hard in the memory long after meeting it for the first time.

 Game: Metroid Prime 3: Corruption

 Aazelion, or as it is more commonly known, ‘That grabby-thingy’, is remarkable in how unexplained it is.
 Even scanning the creature comes up short, merely saying the animal is “unknown”.
-Located in the belly of Phaaze, the home of the mutagen Phazon, Aazelion is afixed to a wall, waiting for prey to fall through the chasm so it can feast on its unlucky victim.
-It’s five glowing purple eyes seem completely vacuous, as if there is nothing behind them.
+Located in the belly of Phaaze, the home of the mutagen Phazon, Aazelion is affixed to a wall, waiting for prey to fall through the chasm so it can feast on its unlucky victim.
+Its five glowing purple eyes seem completely vacuous as if there is nothing behind them.
 It is unclear whether this is a species of animal or just one creation resulting from years of gestation in Phazon.
 One thing is for certain though, this is a weird specimen.

 Game: Metroid Prime 2: Echoes

 Location: Dark Aether